-Deep learning has enabled state-of-the-art techniques for image classification and object detection in images and video (130; 182; 187).
+Deep learning has enabled state-of-the-art techniques for image classification and object detection in images and video (Liu et al., 2016; Redmon et al., 2015a; Ren et al., 2015c).
 Object tracking classifies bounding boxes for each object in a video over time.
-These methods are useful for applications in autonomous driving (63), mobile robotics (204), person tracking (36), speaker recognition (218; 176), and 3D reconstruction (171).
-For more granularity beyond bounding boxes, object segmentation provides pixel-level annotations (235; 168).
+These methods are useful for applications in autonomous driving (Geiger et al., 2012), mobile robotics (Schulz et al., 2001), person tracking (Checka et al., 2001), speaker recognition (Spors et al., 2001; Qian et al., 2019), and 3D reconstruction (Prisacariu et al., 2015).
+For more granularity beyond bounding boxes, object segmentation provides pixel-level annotations (Voigtlaender et al., 2019; Perazzi et al., 2016).
 These existing object trackers achieve real-time performance and continue to improve on accuracy and the number of classes that they can detect.

-However, occlusion, similar object categories, and smaller object sizes remain a challenge for visually based trackers (130).
-Auditory cues can assist in these exacting areas, especially when similar and/or smaller objects are of a different material (12).
+However, occlusion, similar object categories, and smaller object sizes remain a challenge for visually based trackers (Liu et al., 2016).
+Auditory cues can assist in these exacting areas, especially when similar and/or smaller objects are of a different material (Aytar et al., 2016).
 In this paper, we propose an audio-visual object tracker (AVOT) that augments visual only trackers with fused audio in a jointly trained end-to-end model.
-It is evaluated using synthetic Sound-20K dataset (267), consisting of tabletop sized objects of different geometry and materials.
+It is evaluated using synthetic Sound-20K dataset (Zhang et al., 2017c), consisting of tabletop sized objects of different geometry and materials.
 The data contains videos with multiple objects of various shapes (e.g. bottle, knife, etc.) and materials (e.g. steel, wood, etc.) colliding in a virtual scene.
-Colliding includes objects colliding within the scene, with each other, rolling, etc. We use videos with one, two, or three colliding objects.

 1 This chapter previously appeared as an article in the International Conference on Robotics and Automation (ICRA).
-The original citation is as follows: Wilson, J. and Lin, M. C. (2020a).
-Avot: Audio-visual object tracking of multiple objects for robotics
+The original citation is as follows: Justin Wilson and Ming C. Lin.
+Avot: Audio-visual object tracking of multiple objects for robotics.
+2020a